dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/cpp-user-guide.md

         CLabelRecognizer::FreeResults(&pDLRResults);
     ```

-You can find the similar complete source code for this application in `dlr-c_cpp-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorld`.
+You can find the similar complete source code for this application in `dlr-c_cpp-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorldCpp`.

 ### Build and run the project